Vietnam.vn - Nền tảng quảng bá Việt Nam

 That's why Rashvinda Kaur, a Malaysian entrepreneur living in the US, founded Host A Sister in 2019 with the aim of "bringing together female travelers from all over to help each other continue to explore the world."
 Kaur wanted to offer an alternative solution to ensure the safety of female travelers who want to stay overnight.

-Her group now has more than 550,000 female members and provides female travelers with a safe place to stay overnight in a foreign city.
+Her group now has more than 550,000 female members and provides female travelers with a safe place to sleep overnight in a foreign city.
 In addition, these hosts are willing to accompany or guide strangers to explore the place they are visiting on a voluntary basis.

-The dark side of sleepover tourism
+The downside of sleepover tourism

 When staying at a stranger's house, visitors may be given a private room or sometimes sleep on a sofa (pictured) in the living room.
 Photo: Pixabay

-The group is run by 12 volunteers living in different countries.
+The group is run by 12 volunteers living in many countries.
 Each person will spend 2-3 hours a day to monitor and update the situation in the group.
 Bella Ross, who lives in Tennessee, USA, was one of the first people to know about Kaur's group.
 She is satisfied with what Host A Sister does such as sharing travel experiences, providing accommodation and creating a safe space for female travelers.

 Kirsi Asposalo, another member living in Finland, opened her home to female strangers for dinner on Christmas Day 2023.
-Providing safe accommodation for women from faraway places is more than just a way for hosts to show kindness.
+Providing safe accommodation for women from far away places is more than just a way for hosts to show kindness.
 “It’s a way for hosts to push themselves out of their comfort zones,” Kaur said.

-The dark side of sleepover tourism
+The downside of sleepover tourism

 According to vnexpress.net